MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/new-admin-center.md

 ### To confirm installation of the Outlook add-in

-To confirm that the Viva Insights Outlook add-in is installed for your organization, select Settings > Integrated apps.
+To confirm that the Viva Insights Outlook add-in is installed for your organization, select **Settings > Integrated apps**.
 Then, look or search for the Viva Insights Outlook add-in in the list of apps.
+To turn the add-in on or off by default, refer to [Manage default settings](#manage-default-settings).